Deployment and Maintenance / Standalone Deployment

 Specify Installation Directory

-If you need to install in a path different from the default /usr/local/dataflux-func
+When you need to install to a different path than the default /usr/local/dataflux-func

 --no-mysql